 All meetings of the Council shall be conducted according to the Nevada Open Meeting Law, NRS Title NRS 241.020.,

-In order to conduct any official business, a quorum must be present among voting and non-voting members.
+In order to conduct any official business, a quorum must be present among voting members.
 A quorum shall consist of fifty-one percent (51%) of the current Voting Members.

 All voting of the Council shall be conducted as follows: